-Each year hundreds of Ohio men and women are diagnosed with lung cancer, pulmonary fibrosis and mesothelioma—asbestos-related illnesses potentially due to past exposure.
+Each year hundreds of Ohio and Pennsylvania men and women are diagnosed with lung cancer, pulmonary fibrosis and mesothelioma—asbestos-related illnesses potentially due to past exposure.
 The vast majority of those who develop lung cancer and mesothelioma worked in an environment where toxins were present.

 Workplaces may have been filled with toxic materials, and employers may have failed to warn of the serious health risks of the job.
 Examples of related illness include:

 Although adenocarcinoma lung cancer is associated with smoking, studies indicate exposure to asbestos may cause this form of deadly cancer.
 Inhaling asbestos fibers at the workplace over months or years put individuals at high risk for developing adenocarcinoma lung cancer, mesothelioma and asbestosis.
 In terms of duration or dose, the U.S. Center for Disease Control and Prevention (CDC) has concluded that there is no safe level of exposure.

 Mesothelioma is a serious illness that has been linked to asbestos exposure in medical literature with a latency period of 20-50 years after being first exposed.
 A diagnosis of mesothelioma and lung cancer is overwhelming news for the individual and their family.